 72. Power Strip

-Most cruise ships cabins have only a single outlet, and you are probably planning to carry multiple electronic items, you need a power strip with several outlets to accommodate all your gadget’s charging needs.
-Find some good travel Power Strips here.
+Most cruise ships cabins have only a single outlet, and you are probably planning to carry multiple electronic items, you need a power strip with several outlets.
+Just make sure that it’s cruise compliant like this cruise power strip on Amazon.

 73. Dry Bag

 Keeping your valuables such as phone, cash, and camera dry can prove a challenge when out in the open waters.
 Invest in a good dry bag to keep your items dry as a bone despite water exposure.
 Buy quality dry bags from Amazon ranging from $17-$40.